usamajavaid52/personal-portfolio/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Deploy on usamajavaid52.github.io

+Run `ng build --output-path dist --base-href https://usamajavaid52.github.io/`.
+The build artifacts will be stored in the `dist/` directory.

+After that just copy paste build files to `usamajavaid52.github.io` repository and commit